Using the Data

 - Projects are used to limit access and visibility of resources.

-- Applications represent remote apps/integrations, and are used to give access to users of the app.
+- Applications represent remote apps or integrations and are used to give access to users of the app.

 - Thngs are the main data containers and are the physical counterparts of real-world objects, products, and devices.